Rio De Janeiro, Brazil: Best Things To Do

 VISIT: Christ the Redeemer

-The 125 foot tall Jesus is the symbol of the city – which can be accesses by train and then licensed vans at the entrance.
+The 125-foot-tall statue of Jesus Christ/ is the symbol of the city – which can be accessed by train and then licensed vans at the entrance.
 Escalators shepherd crowds up quickly to the base of the statue – where you’ll see plenty of Instagrammers absorbed in capturing the strange and humorous perspectives of friends grasping Christ’s outstretched hands.
 Sundays are chaotic – so come midweek if you’re crowd-averse.

 Sugarloaf - Rio de Janero